 Dinner plate holder – Love this!
+This is truly one of our most loved items.
+It allowed us to really use the space well!
+And as you can see, we purchased this back in 2016 and still use it today!
 We are lucky enough to have a small section in our trailer that is made for storing dishes separately.
 But they only gave us enough separators for 3 plates.
 Strange … I know.
 And believe me, I tried to buy more from the maker.
 I ended up getting this, and it also holds all my paper plats as well.

-Here are my before and after of my liners with and without the velcro dots.
+Here are the before and after of my liners with and without the velcro dots.
 And we tested it … travel day was great!
 Nothing moved!